ScrapeGraphAI/scrapegraph-sdk/scrapegraph-py/README.md

-# ScrapeGraph Python SDK
+# ScrapeGraph API Python SDK

-The official Python SDK for interacting with the ScrapeGraph AI API - a powerful web scraping and data extraction service.
+The official Python SDK for interacting with the ScrapeGraphAI API - a powerful web scraping and data extraction service.

 ## Installation